 - The NRF and NF have mutually authenticated each other.

 1a.
-Access token request before service access
+Access token request for accessing services of NF Service Producers of a specific NF type

 The following procedure describes how the NF Service Consumer obtains an access token before service access to NF Service Producers of a specific NF type.